Pioneering Character Education

 Not long after the founding of Hyde School it became clear that in order to inspire students to take a deep look at their character and commit to real academic, athletic, artistic, social and emotional growth, it would be critical to engage parents in that same endeavor.
 The Family Program started at Hyde in 1974, and Hyde has been helping parents help their kids develop the character they need to succeed ever since.

-Hyde has grown from one small school of 16 boys to two private coed boarding schools in Bath, Maine and Woodstock, Connecticut, enrolling over 350 students.
+Hyde has grown from one small school of 16 boys to a private coed boarding school in Bath, Maine, enrolling over 170 students.
+Hyde opened a second boarding campus in Woodstock, CT that was open from 1997-2017, when it consolidated with the Bath campus, and enrolled on average 190 students.
 A beautiful 600-acre wilderness campus, Lennox Lodge, in the pristine Bigelow Mountains on Flagstaff Lake in Eustis, Maine opened in 1998.
+There are two public Hyde Leadership schools in Orlando, FL and Lantham, MD that teach using the Hyde educational philosophy.
 And finally, keeping to the mission to change American education and serve students and parents from all backgrounds, Hyde has opened public charter schools in inner city New Haven, CT, Washington, DC, Oakland, CA and New York, NY.

 The Biggest Job